seal-io/docs/docs/application/environment.md

 ![app-env-clone-details](/img/v0.5.0/application/environment/app-env-clone-details-en.png)

-7. Once the environment cloning is completed, you can use the newly cloned environment in the 'Application Management'.
+1. Once the environment cloning is completed, you can use the newly cloned environment in the 'Applications'.
 Resources in the original environment will be cloned and deployed in order based on their dependencies.
 You can check the status of each resource in the resource list.

 ![app-env-clone-deploy](/img/v0.6.0/application/environment/app-env-clone-deploy.png)